-Logo design is an exercise in imagination, and there’s no out-of-the-box solution that will fit every startup’s needs.
-One shade of color may work for one brand, while another brand in the same industry may find a different shade of the same color is more to their suiting.
+Logo design is an exercise in imagination, and there’s no out-of-the-box solution that will fit every business’s needs.
+One shade of color may work for one brand, while another business in the same industry may find a different color more effectively supports their goals.

 Let’s have a look at the choice in colors by the world’s biggest brands:

 - Red 29%

 While blue is the most common logo color, that doesn’t necessarily mean it’s the best.
 It’s a start though.
 You can take this information and ask yourself: What does the color blue make people feel?
 Why do brands tend to try to evoke that in their logo?
 Why might someone want to use red instead?
 What does the color red indicate?